Net 30 Vendors

 Having a list of net 30 vendors that are credit friendly to start ups and businesses with little to no credit history is of extreme value during the initial stages of the business credit building process.

 Net 30 vendors will help you conserve cash flow while building your company’s credit history.
 They allow you to purchase products upfront that your business can use to grow and operate while deferring payment for 30 days.

 Once you pay your invoice on or before the due date, the supplier then furnishes your payment experience to a business credit bureau.
 This information now populates on your company’s credit report giving other credit granting businesses a chance to view your payment track record.

 Dun and Bradstreet will generate a business credit score (Paydex) once you establish a minimum of three trade references reporting.

 Does your business qualify for net 30 vendors?

 One of the key advantages we provide to our members is that we list the actual requirements needed to qualify for every net 30 account from each supplier listed in our database.

 Some suppliers only require a DUNS number, business phone number, and business mailing address to qualify for a net 30 account.

 And in some cases a supplier that has tightened its credit guidelines may require you to pre-pay on your first order in order to establish a net 30 account.

-They will start you off with a net 10 account so don’t be late on paying the invoice.
+Don’ be late on paying your invoices since that is a key ingredient to building business credit.
 Once your account is established, your account terms will be net 30 days.
-Also, this vendor will allow you to activate a Corporate Experian file because they report to this bureau as well.
+Also, this vendor will credit your Corporate Experian file because they report to this bureau.